BrenesRi/brenesri/README.md

 ## 📬 Get in Touch

-- Connect with me on [LinkedIn](https://www.linkedin.com/in/ricardobrenes/)
+- 💬 Connect with me on [LinkedIn](https://www.linkedin.com/in/ricardobrenes/)
-- Reach me on my e-mail; ribrenes10@gmail.com
+- 💬 Reach me on my e-mail: ribrenes10@gmail.com